-SAMP: A Toolkit for Model Inference with Self-Adaptive Mixed-Precision
+SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision

-19 Sep 2022 · Rong Tian, Zijing Zhao, Weijie Liu, Haoyan Liu, Weiquan Mao, Zhe Zhao, Kimmo Yan ·
+19 Sep 2022 · Rong Tian, Zijing Zhao, Weijie Liu, Haoyan Liu, Weiquan Mao, Zhe Zhao, Kan Zhou ·

-The latest industrial inference engines, such as FasterTransformer1 and TurboTransformers, have verified that half-precision floating point (FP16) and 8-bit integer (INT8) quantization can greatly improve model inference speed.
-However, the existing FP16 or INT8 quantization methods are too complicated, and improper usage will lead to performance damage greatly.
-In this paper, we develop a toolkit for users to easily quantize their models for inference, in which a Self-Adaptive Mixed-Precision (SAMP) is proposed to automatically control quantization rate by a mixed-precision architecture to balance efficiency and performance.
-Experimental results show that our SAMP toolkit has a higher speedup than PyTorch and FasterTransformer while ensuring the required performance.
+The latest industrial inference engines, such as FasterTransformer and TurboTransformers, have verified that half-precision floating point (FP16) and 8-bit integer (INT8) quantization can greatly improve model inference speed.
+However, the existing INT8 quantization methods are too complicated, and improper usage will lead to model performance damage greatly.
+In this paper, we develop a toolkit for users to easily quantize their models for inference, in which Self-Adaptive Mixed-Precision (SAMP) is proposed to automatically control quantization rate by a mixed-precision architecture to balance model accuracy and efficiency.
+Experimental results show that our SAMP toolkit has a higher speedup than PyTorch and FasterTransformer while ensuring the required accuracy.
 In addition, SAMP is based on a modular design, decoupling the tokenizer, embedding, encoder and target layers, which allows users to handle various downstream tasks and can be seamlessly integrated into PyTorch.

 PDF Abstract